Skip to main content

 IPad Pro screen

-Line action type
+Order and line action type

-On POS, any order lines that are added to the basket are added as Carry out by default.
-If no stock is available in your OU, lines will be added as Order.
 The Line action type button in the top bar can be used to change the line action types for the entire order.

 IPad Pro screen